-1Department of Obstetrics and Gynaecology, Women and Children’s Hospital, Hull University Teaching Hospitals NHS Trust, NHS Humber Health Partnership
+1Department of Obstetrics and Gynecology, Women and Children’s Hospital, Hull University Teaching Hospitals NHS Trust, Hull-02045, England.

 Introduction

-Endometrial cast, a rare occurrence in gynaecology, is the expulsion of the near entirety of the endometrial lining of the uterine cavity, often maintaining the shape of the uterus.
-Also known as membranous dysmenorrhoea and largely associated with use of a progesterone-containing contraceptive; some cases following oral contraceptive pills (OCP) use in adolescence for the management of heavy menstrual bleeding (HMB), have been reported.
+Endometrial cast, a rare occurrence in gynecology, is the expulsion of the entirety of the endometrial lining of the uterine cavity, often maintaining the shape of the uterus.
+Also known as membranous dysmenorrhea and largely associated with use of a progesterone-containing contraceptive, some cases following oral contraceptive pills (OCP) use in adolescence for the management of heavy menstrual bleeding (HMB), have been reported.

 Case Report

-A 16-year-old nulliparous girl presented with a sudden passage of tissue per vagina (PV) following a short duration of PV bleeding and short-lasting crampy abdominal pain, after a 3-month regular use of Rigevidon® (a combined oral contraceptive pill (OCP) containing ethinylestradiol and levonorgestrel): a contraceptive choice.
-Noted was a previously normal menstrual cycle following menarche at age 12 with an unremarkable past medical history, a negative urine pregnancy test and an empty uterus on ultrasound scan.
-Histological examination of the 14cm-long flat fleshy mass with an intrauterine outline confirmed an endometrial or decidual cast.
+A 16-year-old nulliparous girl presented with a sudden passage of tissue per vagina (PV) following a short duration of PV bleeding and crampy abdominal pain which spontaneously resolved after 3 months of regular use of Rigevidon® (a combined oral contraceptive pill (OCP) containing ethinylestradiol and levonorgestrel), a contraceptive choice with a previously normal menstrual cycle following menarche at age 12.
+There was an unremarkable past medical history, a negative urine pregnancy test and an empty uterus on ultrasound scan.
+Histological examination of the 14 cm-long flat fleshy mass with an intrauterine outline confirmed an endometrial or decidual cast.

 Discussion